 - Snyder calls up the Michigan National Guard to assist in water distribution.

-- Health officials investigate Legionnaires’ disease outbreaks in and around Flint to determine if it was caused by the ongoing water-contamination crisis.
+- Health officials investigate Legionnaires’ disease outbreaks in and around Flint to determine if the ongoing water-contamination crisis caused it.

-- Residents file a class-action lawsuit alleging the water was corroding city pipes and leaching lead because the state wasn’t treating it with an anti-corrosive agent, a violation of federal law.
+- Residents file a class-action lawsuit alleging the water was corroding city pipes and leaching lead because the state wasn’t treating it with an anti-corrosive agent, a federal law violation.

 - Governor Snyder asks the Obama administration to declare a major disaster in Genesee County and expedite federal aid to citizens affected by the polluted water supply.

-- U.S. Rep. Brenda Lawrence, D-Southfield, wants leaders of the Oversight and Government Reform Committee to hold a hearing on lead contamination in the water in Flint, saying it’s Congress’ responsibility to address “a man-made disaster created by the poor policy decisions of elected and career government officials.
+- U.S. Rep. Brenda Lawrence, D-Southfield, wants the Oversight and Government Reform Committee leaders to hold a hearing on lead contamination in the water in Flint, saying it’s Congress’ responsibility to address “a human-made disaster created by the poor policy decisions of elected and career government officials.

 - President Obama declares that an emergency exists in the State of Michigan and ordered federal aid to supplement state and local response efforts due to the emergency conditions in the area affected by contaminated water.